 Keeping your car tyres at the correct pressure helps them last longer and makes driving safer.
 But gauges at petrol stations sometimes aren't well maintained.
 Having your own tyre pressure gauge means you'll know it's accurate, plus it can be more convenient, as you don't have to pull into a petrol station if you don't need to.

 Even among tyre pressure gauges for personal use, not all are as accurate as you'd like to think.
-We tested 18 gauges, and a few we simply couldn't recommend.
-A couple of the cheapest, however, were among the best.

 Why proper inflation is important